IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

-Neural transition-based parser for Abstract Meaning Representation (AMR) producing state-of-the-art AMR alignments and reliable token to node alignments.
+Neural transition-based parser for Abstract Meaning Representation (AMR) producing state-of-the-art AMR parsing and reliable token to node alignments.
 See below for the different versions and corresponding papers

 ### Structured-BART